netgroup-polito/edge-infrastructure-ansible/README.md

 # Creating Kubernetes cluster using K3s with Ansible

 ## Requirements
-The control node need **Ansible** to start the playbooks.
+The control node needs **Ansible** to start the playbooks.

 It is reccomended to disable swap and firewall on the managed node.
-If firewall is enable the  ```prereq``` role is responsible to set the right environment as explained in [K3s requirements](https://docs.k3s.io/installation/requirements).
+If the firewall is enabled, the  ```prereq``` role is responsible to set the right environment as explained in [K3s requirements](https://docs.k3s.io/installation/requirements).
 ## Usage
-To start the playbooks the **inventory** file need to be modified to be consistent with your cluster setup.
+To start the playbooks, you need to modify the **inventory** file in order to be consistent with your cluster setup.

 Start the creation of Kubernetes cluster using the following command:
 ```bash